Catholic Schoolhouse Tour 1: Week 6

 - Rainbow Verbs– Grab 3 highlighters (use primary colors: yellow, pink/red, and blue) and highlight verbs in a newspaper (magazine, church bulletin, coloring book with words, etc) according to the type of verb they are.
 For example, helping verbs- yellow, linking verbs- pink, and action verbs- blue.
 Some verbs can be both linking and helping verbs– for those highlight with both highlighters- you’ll mix colors and create orange!

-- If you have having trouble yourself with linking verbs and helping verbs look at this document from Seirra College I found:
+- If you have having trouble with linking verbs and helping verbs look at this document from Utah University I found:

-- You’ve listened to Tocatta and Fugue in D Minor on the Organ (either on the CD or youtube link in previous posts), now listen to it performed by an orchestra:
+- You’ve listened to Toccata and Fugue in D Minor on the Organ (either on the CD or youtube link in previous posts), now listen to it performed by an orchestra:

 - Learn some music terminology this week and either have a discussion (for the little ones), or have your students write a paper using these terms.